lealceldeiro/order-demo/README.md

 # order-demo
-Demo project for showing the usage of @order annotation in Spring Boot
+Demo project for showing the usage of `@Order` annotation in Spring Boot

 Run the app and you'll see on the console the following: